 Royal Chemical highly recommends that you meet with at minimum three different contract manufacturers before selecting a partner.
-Once you determine your list of potential partners, schedule a time to meet with each company to ask questions to determine which would be the best fit for your needs.
+Once you develop a list of potential partners, schedule a call to review the capabilities of each company and ask pertinent questions which will allow you to determine which would be the best fit for your needs.

 These are the top questions to ask to find the perfect chemical contract manufacturing partner: